 Without data it is difficult to know the full extent to which (or the reasons why) police are using force, which in turn prevents us from understanding the full scope of the problem, proposing effective solutions, and ultimately holding police accountable for the ways they interact with communities.

 Accountable Now wants to change that by collecting, analyzing and making use of force data available to the public.
 We do this to measure the full scope of police use of force and to better equip advocates with the information they need to build safer communities.

-Accountable Now and NORC analyzed use of force data from 14 cities.
+Accountable Now and NORC analyzed use of force data from 36 municipalities.
 Use the data explorer tool to learn more about what they found.
 You can filter by city, year, type of force, race, and gender of the person that police used force against.

 Police departments collect and report use of force data in different ways.
 Therefore, users are cautioned when comparing use of force statistics between cities.
 To learn more about ways in which departments differ in their capture and reporting of use of force data, see Police Use of Force is Undercounted.

 You are welcome to explore the analyzed data as well as the raw data we have received through open data portals, data repositories like Muckrock, and Freedom of Information Act (FOIA) requests.
 To download these data sets, please see the Accountable Now Progress Map.